leafsphp/api-docs/src/docs/utils/paths.md

-# leaf MVC Paths <sup class="new-tag-1">New</sup>
+# Leaf API Paths <sup class="new-tag-1">New</sup>

-Paths define where leaf MVC should look for items throughout the file system.
+Paths define where Leaf API should look for items throughout the file system.
 Also these paths are available as methods you can call.

 ## Available Paths